Blog Post Series Nutrition

 Series overview and full index

-At the same time, governments introduced standardized dietary guidelines intended to improve population health.
-Frameworks such as the Basic Seven, Four Food Groups, and later the Food Pyramid offered simplified guidance, but were shaped by the scientific understanding and agricultural priorities of their time.
-Emphasis on grains and low-cost staples often overshadowed food variety, fat quality, and individual tolerance.
+Government-issued guidance, such as the Basic Seven, Four Food Groups, and later the Food Pyramid, aimed to standardize eating for population health.
+These frameworks reflected the scientific understanding and agricultural priorities of their time.
+Emphasis on inexpensive staples often overshadowed food diversity and the quality of fats.

 Jay Todtenbier co-founded SupplementRelief.com in 2010 and continues to lead its mission of helping people live healthier, more balanced lives.
 In addition to his work in wellness, he teaches tennis and serves as a gospel musician on his church's worship team.
 Before SupplementRelief.com, he spent 25 years in business development, technology, and marketing.
 After struggling with depression, autoimmune disorders, and weight issues, he became passionate about living a healthier life.
 He advocates small, sustainable lifestyle changes— eating real food, moving regularly, nurturing a healthy mindset, and using high-quality supplements when needed—to support lasting vitality.